ni/nimble/packages/nimble-components/src/table/specs/data-hierarchy-hld.md

 ![Lazy Loading Spinner](./spec-images/LazyLoadingSpinner.gif)

-This ultimately may put the burden on the client to ensure that the `Table` is updated as needed to get rid of any displayed progress indicator, including in scenarios where the expansion of a parent row failed to load any children (possibly due to some client-side error).
+This ultimately will put the burden on the client to ensure that the `Table` is updated as needed to get rid of any displayed progress indicator, including in scenarios where the expansion of a parent row failed to load any children (possibly due to some client-side error).
 The `Table` will only guarantee that the progress indicator is shown when a parent row is expanded and it currently has no children, and that it will be removed once children are present.

 Expected user workflow: